trannhukhoinguyen/sudden-satori/CONTRIBUTING.md

-# Contributing to Volks-Typo
+# Contributing to Sudden Satori

-Thank you for your interest in contributing to Volks-Typo!
+Thank you for your interest in contributing to Sudden Satori!
 This minimalist Astro blog theme follows Bauhaus design principles, and we welcome contributions that align with our design philosophy.

 ## 🎨 Design Philosophy